Ayuremi/md5/WORKLOG.md

 ### 5/26/24
 I realized that there was a flaw with padding and that it didn't account for inputs that were larger.
 I changed the function to return a 2D byte array instead and accounted for all the scenarios of sizes of inputs.
 The padding function works as intended and I tested it with different sizes.
 I also removed some code for conciseness.

+### 5/28/24
+We worked together in class to implement spliting the 512 bit blocks into a 2D int array and solved the problem with bytes having extra padded 1s for negative numbers.

 ## Nathaniel Ciu

 ### 2024/05/22